 The main location of the management system and repository of stored video files, recordings of patient exercises and a log of activities and observations from the patient, physiotherapist, and physician.
 As with any server requirement, this can also be a physical hardware server configured to be accessed remotely.

-Cost: This will be dependent on the scope of the project and can range from a $100 to $300 monthly for the initial setup since.
+Cost: This will depend on the scope of the project and can range from $100 to $300 monthly for the initial setup.

-You can scale to a bigger server, $1,000 to $5,000 monthly, when the number of users increase since the recorded video and motion capture files require a large data storage.
+You can scale to a bigger server, $1,000 to $5,000 monthly, when the number of users increases since the recorded video and motion capture files require large data storage.

 A reliable cloud service provider should ensure stable network access.
-We recommend using Amazon Web Servers (AWS) as cloud service provider and as reference, here is Amazon’s pricing for AWS cloud servers.
+We recommend using Amazon Web Servers (AWS) as a cloud service provider and as a reference, here is Amazon’s pricing for AWS cloud servers.

 Wearable motion sensors

-This is assuming that you will use a separate add-on for motion capture that will connect to a smart mobile device.
-This device should be small, can be attached to the affected area (e.g. limb or shoulder) and can connect to a smartphone via wireless using Bluetooth (recommended) and Wi-Fi, or physical wires.
+This assumes that you will use a separate add-on for motion capture that will connect to a smart mobile device.
+This device should be small, can be attached to the affected area (e.g., limb or shoulder) and can connect to a smartphone via wireless using Bluetooth (recommended) and Wi-Fi or physical wires.
 An example would be the Wear Notch motion capture device.

 Cost: One sensor kit with multiple nodes will range between $300 to $400 (customization and branding included).